OpenLocalizationTestOrg/azure-docs-pr-test.ru-RU/articles/sql-database/scripts/sql-database-sync-data-between-sql-databases.md

 add-azurermaccount
 select-azurermsubscription -SubscriptionId $SubscriptionId

-# Use this section if it is safe tooshow password in hello script.
+# Use this section if it is safe to show password in the script.
-# Otherwise, use hello PromptForCredential
+# Otherwise, use the PromptForCredential
 # $User = "username"
 # $PWord = ConvertTo-SecureString -String "Password" -AsPlainText -Force
 # $Credential = New-Object -TypeName "System.Management.Automation.PSCredential" -ArgumentList $User, $PWord